pataruco/holocron/lessons/blend-accessibility/slides.md

 ### Properties

 These define properties of elements, which can be used to give them extra meaning or semantics.
-As an example, `aria-required="true"` specifies that a form input needs to be filled in to be valid, whereas `aria-labelledby="label"` allows you to put an ID on an element, then reference it as being the label for anything else on the page, including multiple elements, which is not possible using `<label for="input">`
+As an example, `aria-required="true"` specifies that a form input needs to be filled in to be valid.
+Whereas `aria-labelledby="label"` allows you to put an ID on an element, then reference it as being the label for anything else on the page, including multiple elements, which is not possible using `<label for="input">`

 ---